 Section 2: Learning

 When it comes to learning, the world (of healthcare) is your oyster!
-As long as you can relate a learning activity back to an identified and relevant learning need (as identified in your learning plan), you are able to log it as CPD in your portfolio.
+As long as you can relate a learning activity back to an identified and relevant learning need (as identified in your learning plan), and it is relevant to your context of practice, you are able to log it as CPD in your portfolio.

 To learn more about what activities can count toward your CPD, read: ‘What counts as CPD?’